-Atomic nano-switches emulate human memorySeptember 15th, 2011 in Medical research /
+Atomic nano-switches emulate human memorySeptember 15, 2011 in Medicine & Health / Medical research

 In a breakthrough, researchers at the International Center for Materials Nanoarchitectonics (MANA, Japan) demonstrate for the first time the key features in the neuroscience and psychology of memory by a AgS2 synapse.